Galway beat Armagh on penalties after thriller

 Galway's shootout triumph was a suitably nerve-shredding climax to a game that displayed the best and worst elements of the sport, from Rian O'Neill's stunning last-gasp free to force extra-time to the disgraceful mass brawl that broke out seconds later.

-There may well be sanctions to follow the scenes that followed the full-time whistle - which resulted in red cards for Nugent and Galway's Sean Kelly - but for now Galway will savour the feeling of having come out on top of a blood-and-thunder championship battle.
+There may well be sanctions to follow the scenes that followed the full-time whistle - which resulted in red cards for Aidan Nugent and Galway's Sean Kelly - but for now Galway will savour the feeling of having come out on top of a blood-and-thunder championship battle.

 In contrast, it is a gut-wrenching end to a rollercoaster of a year for Armagh with the Orchard County bowing out after failing to back up their qualifier wins over Tyrone and Donegal by taking out the Connacht champions.

-For a while, however, Armagh dared to dream of a semi-final place after fighting back from six points down to force extra-time thanks to late Aidan Nugent and Conor Turbitt goals despite Greg McCabe's 62nd-minute dismissal.
+For a while, however, Armagh dared to dream of a semi-final place after fighting back from six points down to force extra-time thanks to late Nugent and Conor Turbitt goals despite Greg McCabe's 62nd-minute dismissal.

 And when Rory Grugan scored Armagh's third goal early in the second period of extra time, Kieran McGeeney's side found themselves two points up only for Cillian McDaid to raise a Galway green flag three minutes later.